 Saving energy isn't just about helping you to save electricity or be more energy efficient — it's also a great way to save money.

 Turn the pressure down on the power shower.
-A high-pressure power shower is a great luxury to have but you'd be surprised how much water they use - sometimes even more than a bath.
+A high-pressure power shower is a luxury but you'd be surprised how much water they use - sometimes even more than a bath.

-Save time and stock up.
-If you're going to use the oven, bake a few meals at a time to get the most out of having your oven on.
-After all, oven's don't allow us to heat one shelf at a time so why waste your heat?
+Batch cook.
+If you're going to use the oven, bake a few meals at a time to get the most out of having your oven on and hot.

 Heat your home with cooking.
 Leave the oven door open after cooking to let the heat warm your kitchen.
 The oven might give off enough heat for you to adjust your thermostat, a far more efficient use of that stored heat than throwing it out of your home with an extractor fan.